 NOTE: Sterilize the stainless steel dissection instruments (see the Table of Materials) after processing each embryo by placing the instruments first in a beaker of 100% ethyl alcohol (EtOH), then in an instrument sterilizer at 350 °C for 10 s, and then cooling them in a second beaker of 100% EtOH.

 2.1.
-Using a sterilized perforated spoon, place the embryo in a new sterile 10 cm dish filled with sterile MEPM culture medium consisting of Dulbecco’s minimum essential medium (DMEM) containing 10% fetal bovine serum (FBS), L-glutamine (4 mM L-Glu), and the antibiotics—penicillin and streptomycin (50 units/mL).
+Using a sterilized perforated spoon, place the embryo in a new 10 cm dish filled with MEPM culture medium consisting of Dulbecco’s minimum essential medium (DMEM) containing 10% fetal bovine serum (FBS), L-glutamine (4 mM L-Glu), and the antibiotics—penicillin and streptomycin (50 units/mL).

 2.2.
 Decapitate the embryo right below the jaw line using sterile scissors (Figure 1A, red dotted line).
-Remove the lower jaw by inserting one point of a sterilized fine #5 forceps into the mouth, keeping it just inside the cheek.
+Remove the lower jaw by inserting one point of the sterilized fine #5 forceps into the mouth, keeping it just inside the cheek.
 Push the point of the inserted forceps through until it exits out the back of skull.

 2.3.
 Orient the forceps, along the yellow line in Figure 1B, so that the other side of the forceps (which is still outside of the embryo) is hovering just over the ear canal, then pinch the forceps shut to cut the tissue.
 If necessary, run another fine forceps along the seam of the now closed forceps to cut through any tissue that was not completely severed by the pinch.